 If you have just been elected as Labour & Co-operative, read our tips to getting recognised here.

-Registration is open to be endorsed as a Labour and Co-operative candidate at the 2023 local election.
+Registration is open for existing Labour or Labour & Co-operative Councillors to be endorsed as a Labour and Co-operative candidate at the 2026 local election.

 Including the Co-operative Party Charter on Modern Slavery